zdb999/coast-def/docs/tutorials.md

 ## Preprocessing Your Data

 Here we import some sample project data from Bridgeport Connecticut.
-(For advice on aquiring data, see Finding Data Sources___.)
+(For advice on aquiring data, see [Finding Data Sources](finding_data_sources.md).
 We combine parcel appraisals for and structure outlines to isolate building values, and use those building outlines to produce a "building free DEM."
 We to add wall data to the model, and use "water points" to calculate flooding extents for a certain elevation height.
 We use this to make a short video, showing how increasing storm surges will affect flooding in Bridgeport, with or without a coastal wall.

 ## Making a Model

-Explain this.
+Coming soon.

 ## Using Emperical Data in Your Models

-Explain this, with toy data and discussion of MCMC.
+When the library is sufficiently fleshed out, we will give several examples of several modeling methodologies.
+We will also supply toy data and an introductory discussion of [MCMC](https://twiecki.github.io/blog/2015/11/10/mcmc-sampling/).